 About Us

 In 1987, Bob and Sara Schlosser became neighbors in the small town of Wolcott, Vermont, and shortly later they were married on the old hay field that is now Sandiwood Farm.
-They began building their homestead, gardens, and maple sugaring on their 80 acres.
+They quickly began building their homestead, gardens, and maple sugaring on their pristine property.
 The farm is named after their two children, Sandi and Kyle Woodrow.

 When Sandi returned to the farm as a graduate of the New England Culinary Institute (NECI) in 2009, the idea for a farm-to-fork sunset dinner series came to life.
-Sandi decided to use her culinary skills, the farm’s fresh produce, and surrounding scenery to give guests a local Vermont dining experience.
-From the very beginning, the farm-to-table dinners were a huge success, and the farm has continued to expand with weddings and other special occasions ever since.
+Sandi shared her culinary skills, the farm’s fresh produce, and surrounding scenery to give guests a one-of-kind Vermont dining experience.
+From the very beginning, the dinners were a huge success, and the farm has continued to expand on events as a unique venue rental for special occasions.

 Family Owned & Operated

-We were extremely fortunate to receive the Vermont Working Lands Grant in 2014 and constructed a 30′ x 75 ‘ greenhouse where we now host our seasonal events.
-We can accommodate parties of many sizes, from small gatherings to weddings and large festivals.
+We were extremely fortunate to receive the Vermont Working Lands Grant in 2014 and constructed the 30′ x 75 ‘ greenhouse where we now host our seasonal events.
+We can accommodate parties of many sizes, from small gatherings to weddings and large festivals with event tents.

-In April of 2015, a 50-foot wind turbine was erected on our property.
-We are extremely grateful to generate our own wind power and to be hosts for a sustainable turbine company that brings electricity to much needed parts of the world.
-Sustainability and minimal environmental impact is the foundation of our mission, and we are always looking for new ways to use renewable energy.
+In April of 2015, a 50-foot wind turbine was also erected on the property.
+Sustainability and minimal environmental impact is and always will be part of our mission.
+We’re always looking for new ways to use renewable energy and improve our soil.

 Kyle was born and raised on the farm, and graduated from the University of Vermont with a degree in Parks, Recreation & Tourism.
 After graduation he and his longtime girlfriend, Cal Spinelli, moved back to the farm to help with the family business.
-Kyle manages landscaping, outdoor facilities, and overnight guests, while Cal manages our marketing, photography and social media.
+Kyle manages landscaping, outdoor facilities, and assists with maple sugaring while Cal manages our marketing and photography.
+They also manage overnight guests, farm stays, and group camping accommodations.

-We are excited to offer overnight accommodations for our events and weddings, along with a system of trails and recreational opportunities.
-Check out our Farm Stays & Experiences page to learn more about our rustic farm accommodations and activities.
+We are excited to expand our farm offerings with overnight stays, events and weddings, along with a system of trails and recreational opportunities.
+Check out our Farm Stays & Experiences page to learn more about our rustic accommodations and local activities.

 Our Mission

 We try to minimize our impact as much as possible, using renewable energy sources such as wind and solar power.
-Vegetables and organic growing practices have been the foundation of our farm since the beginning, and we take a number of steps to make sure our soil and crops are as healthy as possible.
-We turn our compost into fertilizer to give our soil life and necessary nutrients.
+Organic and chemical-free growing practices have been the foundation of our farm from day one, and we take a number of steps to make sure our soil and crops are as healthy as possible.
+Our compost is regularly turned into fertilizer to give our soil life and necessary nutrients.
 We rotate our crops in the field each year to ensure soil health, and cover crop anything we do not plant to minimize runoff.
-We only harvest windblown wood from our forest, which is used for heating our home in the off-season, and for maple sugaring in the spring.
+We also only harvest windblown wood from our forest, which is used for heating our home in the off-season, and for maple sugaring in the spring.

 Our Property